tamarin-prover/tamarin-prover/manual/src/011_toolchains.md

 SAPIC (Stateful Applied Pi Calculus) is available at
 <http://sapic.gforge.inria.fr/>.

-TODO: Steve Kremer and Robert Kuennemann?
+TODO: To be written by Steve Kremer and Robert Kuennemann?

 Alice&Bob input
 ---------------

 <http://www.infsec.ethz.ch/research/software/anb.html>

-TODO: Sasa & Ralf
+TODO: To be written by Sasa & Ralf